Get notified of page updates

 • Eat a diet that is at least 50% plant-based, consisting mostly of vegetables, fruit and whole grains.

-• Minimize alcohol intake to no more than one drink per day for a woman and two drinks per day for a man.
+• Minimize alcohol to no more than one drink per day for a woman and two drinks per day for a man.

 • For patients desiring further dietary guidelines, the USDA approximate food plate volumes are: